spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-service-points-feature.md

 {% endinfo_block %}

-3. Enable relationship between `shipment-types` and `service-types` resources in the Storefront API by registering the following plugins:
+2. Enable the relationship between `shipment-types` and `service-types` resources in the Storefront API by registering the following plugins:

 | PLUGIN                                               | SPECIFICATION                                                      | PREREQUISITES | NAMESPACE                                                                          |
 |------------------------------------------------------|--------------------------------------------------------------------|---------------|------------------------------------------------------------------------------------|